Title: The Work of the Master: the start of his ministry

 III.
 And is sustained through a private prayer life (35-39)

 exp.: rd v 35; to be sure, this is only telling us of this moment.
 The passage doesn’t communicate what I’ve just said.
+It is only an example of his prayer life.
 I’m borrowing from the so many other passages in the other gospels that inform us of the fact that this isn’t the only time – indeed, it was a common practice of his.
 So much has been said about this; Luke 5.16; But, I think what Mark is focusing on here is what happens next; rd v 36-37;

-ill.: looking is ζητέω lit.: seeking, searching; However, the word search in v 36, is only used here in the NT and in the OT Greek text, it is used to describe what Saul was doing to David.
-It is the word used in 1 Samuel to describe Saul’s pursuit of David; Lit.: he was hunting for David; In my Gk Lexicon it says of this word: nearly always ‘pursue’ in a hostile sense) search for eagerly, hunt for τινά someone; that’s what Saul did of David and that is the word used by Mark.
+ill.: looking is ζητέω lit.: seeking, searching; However, the word search in v 36, is only used here in the NT.
+And, in the OT Greek text, it is used to describe what Saul was doing to David.
+It is the word used in 1 Samuel to describe Saul’s pursuit of David; Lit.: he was hunting for David; Your favorite Greek Lexicon will say of this word: [(nearly always translated ‘pursue’ as in a hostile sense) search for eagerly, hunt for τινά someone;] that’s what Saul did of David and that is the word used by Mark.
 We’re talking a diligent, urgent search to find him.

-app.: No wonder he needed time alone – isolation; So he says of this – let’s get out of here; rd v 38-39
+app.: No wonder he needed time alone – isolation; It’s hard to have a vibrant prayer life if so, many people keep bothering you.
+So, he says of this – let’s get out of here; rd v 38-39

 t.s.: And that’s what leads us to this last section in this particular passage: